-- Will be available/submitted online, on Canvas in Discussion section. - To gain access to these assignments, simply click the Discussions tab on the left side-bar on this course's Canvas page. - Each chapter will have one (1) discussion assignment. - Each Discussion Assignment adds 1% to your overall grade or 10 extra points. - Introduce Yourself Discussion for the first week ask you to provide a short biography and introduce yourself to the class. - Other Chapter Discussions require to watch the video recordings for the assigned chapter. - Choose one of the chapter video recordings and describe: 1) what you learned from the video, 2) a way you can apply it to the real world.
+- Will be available/submitted online, on Canvas in Discussion section. - To gain access to these assignments, simply click the Discussions tab on the left side-bar on this course's Canvas page. - Introduce Yourself Discussion for the first week asks you to provide a short biography and introduce yourself to the class. - Each chapter will have one (1) discussion assignment. - Each Discussion Assignment adds 1% extra to your overall grade or 10 extra points. - The Chapter Discussions require to watch the video recordings for the assigned chapter. - Choose one of the chapter video recordings and describe: 1) what you learned from the video, 2) a way you can apply it to the real world.
 State which video was chosen for the discussion, give in-text reference.
 Your post should be no less than 200 words.
 Partial credit will be allowed if one of the question parts (1st - description of things you learned, or 2 - a way to apply the knowledge in real life) is not fewer than 100 words; otherwise, you will receive a zero score.

 - Instead of posting your answers to the discussion questions, you may leave two (2) comments on your classmates' postings.
 Each comment should be no less than 100 words.
 Partial credit will be allowed if at least one comment is not less than 100 words; otherwise, you will receive a zero score. - The grade for one discussion assignment cannot exceed 10 points, even if you have left several posts or multiple comments. - Discussion assignments are available from the time they are assigned until the end of the Partial Exam week.
-Please note that each discussion assignment has different availability terms, varying from 1 week to 6 weeks.
-No late submissions are allowed.
+Please note that each discussion assignment has different availability terms, varying from 1 to 2 weeks.
+Late submissions are allowed with 5% penalty.